jonasjohansson/nava.community/pages/visualia-2020.md

 We are looking at locations ideal for projections in Stockholm but have yet to decide on the main contender.

+### Important

+This event may be cancelled due to weather and reasons pertaining to permits.

 {% img "svarmorstunga-iol-4.jpg"  %}

 Image is from [Svärmorstunga](https://www.facebook.com/svarmorstungor/)